bparanj/crystal/computer/electronics/design/thyristor.md

 These advanced topics highlight the ongoing relevance of thyristors in power electronics research and industrial applications, despite the rise of fully controllable switches like IGBTs and MOSFETs.

-Great question!
 The name "thyristor" has an interesting origin that relates to its function and history.
 Let me explain:

 The term "thyristor" is a portmanteau (a blend of words) created from two parts: